 1. Keywords can be Dangerous!

 Many authors and resource creators use keywords in ways that differ from the way students expect them to be used.
-This leads students to an incorrect solution strategy path.
+This leads students to an incorrect solution strategy pathway.
 Add to that the use of multiple-meaning words and our students can become quickly overwhelmed and confused.

 Consider the following problem: Julie left $9 on the table.
 Her brother left $6 on the table.
 How much money was left on the table?
 Use of the word “left” might indicate to some that the solution to this problem is obtained with subtraction; however, this is an addition situation because two quantities are being joined together.

 2. Use of Keywords Misses the Big Picture

 The use of math keywords focuses on looking at the words in isolation and not in the context of the problem.

 “Mathematics is about reasoning and making sense of situations” (Van de Walle & Lovin, 2006, p.
 70); therefore, students should analyze the structure of the problems in the context not just dissect them for keywords.